U.S. charges seven in wide-ranging Chinese hacking effort

 The Justice Department said it has obtained search warrants this month resulting in the seizure of hundreds of accounts, servers, domain names and “dead drop” Web pages used by the alleged hackers to help siphon data from their victims.

 The Department said Microsoft Corp MSFT.O had developed measures to block the hackers and that the company's actions "were a significant part" of the overall U.S. effort to neutralize them.
-The company acknowledged this in a statement that applauded government officials for "taking action to protect our customers."
+Microsoft acknowledged this in a statement that applauded government officials for "taking action to protect our customers."

-Reporting by David Shepardson, Susan Heavey, Raphael Satter and Mark Hosenball in Washington; Editing by Chizu Nomiyama, Matthew Lewis and Richard Chang
+Reporting by David Shepardson, Susan Heavey, Raphael Satter and Mark Hosenball in Washington; Additional reporting by Rozanna Latiff in Kuala Lumpur; Editing by Chizu Nomiyama, Matthew Lewis and Richard Chang

 Our Standards: The Thomson Reuters Trust Principles.